1. Home

 My electric bill is $290/mo

-How Does The SREC Market Work?
+How Does the SREC Market Work?

 (NOTE: If you go solar with Palmetto, we can help you sign up with SRECTrade, our partner and national SREC brokerage firm, to sell your SRECs.
-SRECTrade has established a seamless sign-up process when you go solar with us, so you just sign the documents we provide, and Palmetto handles the application process.)
+SRECTrade has a seamless sign-up process when you go solar with us, so you just sign the documents we provide, and Palmetto handles the application process.)

 An SREC is first sold by renewable energy producers, and can then be aggregated and traded by energy industry brokers, retail electric providers, and utility companies.
 This creates a market for those certificates and gives them value.